Suzanne is the founder and principal teacher at Wellmother

 Suzanne is the founder and principal teacher at Wellmother.
 She teaches on many of the courses and teaches in French, Italian and Spanish, as well as English.
 Other courses are with translations.

-As well as her teaching, she also continues to work with individual clients, both male and female, from her clinic in Bristol and can offer phone or email appointments/skype consultations.
+As well as her teaching, she continues to work with individual clients, both male and female, primarily with massage and shiatsu, including exercise and breath work, from her clinic in Bristol and can offer phone or email appointments/skype consultations.

 Although she works with clients at all stages of their lives, she specialises in working with women’s health from preconception through to the menopause and beyond, as well as integrating partners and babies through pregnancy, birth and the postnatal period.

-“Even though it has been over 30 years since I discovered shiatsu (what is shiatsu), I am still amazed by its power and simplicity.
+“Even though it has been over 30 years since I discovered shiatsu (what is shiatsu), and massage, I am still amazed by the power and simplicity of touch.
 It reaffirms for me how important it is to not lose the traditional wisdom of our ancestors, and especially, in this high tech world, to be able to tune into our bodies and work with our own healing power.

 I had just finished a degree in modern languages at Bristol University (1983), and wanted to be a writer.
 However, I had also been ill with a kidney infection and felt I needed to look after my body.
 I had already explored massage, counselling, yoga and meditation and shiatsu seemed to bring them altogether.